 Is your furnace making strange noises?
-Or have you found that your unit is blowing cold air when you’re expecting a comfortable blast of warm air?
+Or have you noticed that your unit is blowing cold air when you’re expecting a comfortable blast of warm air?
 If so, it could be a sign that your HVAC equipment is about to fail amid this cold winter season and you might need furnace repair.
-Here are some common warnings that you shouldn’t ignore when it comes to your furnace:
+Here are some common warnings that you shouldn’t neglect when it comes to your furnace:

 If you hear a loud scraping sound that sounds like metal on metal, there is quite possibly something faulty with the blower wheel.
-If you hear a sound like this, turn off your furnace promptly and call Service Experts Heating & Air Conditioning to check out the furnace.
+If you hear a sound like this, turn off your furnace immediately and call Service Experts Heating & Air Conditioning to check out the furnace.
 There are multiple things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
-Second, it might be that the blower wheel is defective and will require replacement.
+Second, it might be that the blower wheel is broken and will need replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts

-Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
+Expanding and contracting air ducts can also create loud bangs after the heating system blower starts up.
 This is a typical annoyance for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a indicator of undersized ducts, obstructed vents, or a clogged air filter.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
 A seasonal furnace tune-up will help pinpoint these issues before they become larger problems.